OPINION

 What is Data Accuracy?

-Data accuracy means the information in a dataset is correct and free from errors.
+Data accuracy means a dataset's information is correct and error-free.
 It's about making sure numbers, names, dates, and other details are right.
 For example, if a customer's address is recorded correctly in a database, that's accurate data.

 Accurate data helps businesses make good decisions.
 When data is wrong, it can lead to problems.
 A company might send important mail to the wrong address if their customer data isn't accurate.